-Ideally, the old fireplace should be filled in so that there is a smooth streamlined entry into the flue way.
+If necessary a hole must be opened up into the flue way above the fireplace in order to fit the appliance to the flue correctly.
+Please consult HETAS recommended fitting methods if in doubt.
 It is essential that all connections between the stove and chimney-flue are sealed and made airtight with sealing rope, clamping rings and/or fire cement or heat resisting cement where required.